OldhamMade/macinit/README.md

 - The xcode command line tools
 - pip, the PyPA recommended tool for installing Python packages
+- homebrew, the "missing package manager for OS X"
 - battleschool, which is an environment provisioning tool similar to boxen, allowing the install of programs/dependencies using a set of declarative config files